 Bachelor of Science (BS): Criminal Justice Degree Overview

-Read about a specific bachelor's degree program in criminal justice.
+Read about bachelor's degree programs in criminal justice.
 Get details about required courses, continuing education, professional training and job growth projections for some professionals in the criminal justice field.

 Core curricula in the criminal justice B.S. program are designed to give the student a thorough understanding of all aspects of the criminal justice system.
 Coursework in the B.S. program may include:

 - Legal research

 - Domestic terrorism

 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), individuals working in or pursuing employment in the field of criminal justice should have plenty of available opportunities, though the number of open jobs may be less than average compared to other career fields (www.bls.gov).
 The BLS stated that between 2012 and 2022, employment of detectives and police was predicted to grow five percent, while probation officers and correctional treatment specialists could expect an employment decrease of one percent.

 Continuing Education Information